adunkman/dunkman.me/app/content/blog/2014/understanding-d3-selection-operations/index.md

 ```
 [Run example on jsfiddle](http://jsfiddle.net/hmkgbgzj/).

-## Controlling How Objects Are Compared
+## Controlling how objects are compared

 In order to successfully animate chart elements when data changes, it’s important to keep the relationship between the proper DOM nodes and items in your data set.
 By default, D3 uses the index of the data in the data array to compare the data set with DOM elements.
 This isn’t always ideal — but thankfully, you can pass a second (optional) parameter when assigning data to a selection (when calling the `.data()` function):